 Unit 5 Non Examination Assessment is the Home Front question that was supplied to students in June, a subject that was reinforced through our trip to Aberystwyth University.
 A PowerPoint presentation and supplementary information is available on the student shared area.

-The minimum expectation is that students must source a range of primary sources to support / reject the arguments / counter-arguments.
+The minimum expectation is that prospective students have achieved at least a Grade B at GCSE level in History and/or the English Language.
 This is a requirement in order to continue with the course at A2 Level.
 Evidence of your research must be brought to your lessons in the first week of term in September.

 We anticipate that you will submit your completed NEA before Christmas.
 We will give you specific dates when to hand things in when you return in September.
 As always, if you miss a deadline without prior agreement, we cannot guarantee you time in lieu.
 We have to be fair to all students.
 All deadlines will be published via SMH so that everyone is aware of their responsibilities.
 You will be expected to be working on your NEA at the same time as you are studying the two examination courses.
 Planning and effective use of your time is therefore, critical at Advanced Level.

 Students must purchase a copy of Revolutionary Russia 1881- 1991: A Penguin Introduction by Orlando Figes.
 This text provides a brilliant introduction to this breadth study course.
 Figes integrates his analysis into a highly readable story.
 Readers will find themselves absorbing a great deal of information and insight with very little effort.
 Bear in mind that homework will be set from this text during the year!